grconnor/rock_paper_scissors/README.md

 --------------------------------------------------

 To do:
-Try and fix initial undefined for computer choice/display.
+Try and fix initial undefined for computer choice/display. - Fixed.
-Add scoreboard function
+Add scoreboard function - Not complete.
-Add images or add to html
+Add images or add to html - Sticking with text, maybe implement in the future.
-Make selections expand while hovering over
-Make the winner clearly visible
+Make the winner clearly visible - Fixed.